-The announcement follows the sale of the Swedish private equity firm to Altor in July 2017.
+The announcement follows the sale of BTI Studios to Swedish private equity firm Altor in July 2017.
 The financial terms of the transaction were not disclosed, but Björn Lifvergren, CEO of BTI Studios, told Slator the investment was “substantial”.

 Founded in 1978 by Roy E. Disney, the last member of the Disney family to be involved in the business, Shamrock has invested exclusively in the media, entertainment and communication sectors.

 “Shamrock’s experience in growing world-class companies in the media and entertainment space will be invaluable for BTI and our existing client base,” said Björn Lifvergren, CEO at BTI Studios, in a news release on October 13, 2017.

 As co-owner of BTI Studios, the private equity firm will provide support to Altor to grow the business, especially in the US entertainment segment, according to Klas Johansson, partner at Altor.

 Johansson said that finding a co-investor, presumably with media industry connections and experience, had been their plan when investing in BTI.
 “Shamrock was at the top of our wish list and I am very happy to see this partnership happen just a few months into our ownership,” Johansson is quoted.